Qafoo/QualityAnalyzer/README.rst

 This software is a tool to visualize metrics and source code.
 We use this software for Code Reviews together with our customers.

+Running the analyzers requires the respective PHP tools, which are installed using composer and can all be run using a convenience command.
+You may also run the tools in your common build process, though.

+To display the metrics a pure JavaScript / CSS stack is used so you could build and serve the results inside continuous integration tools like Jenkins.

 Setup
 =====